Last updated 7 April 2025

 Nitrous oxide (N2O)

-Nitrous oxide is an important greenhouse gas with a radiative forcing of 0.17 W/m2 since 1750.
-It contributes about 6% of the total radiative forcing through the industrial age.
-Nitrous oxide is also the major source of the ozone-depleting nitric oxide (NO) and nitrogen dioxide (NO2) in the stratosphere, thus the component is also influencing the stratospheric ozone layer.
+Nitrous oxide is a potent greenhouse gas with a radiative forcing of 0.21 W/m² as of 2019, up from 0.17 W/m² in 2011.
+It accounts for about 6% of the total radiative forcing since 1750.
+Additionally, N₂O is a major source of ozone-depleting nitric oxide (NO) and nitrogen dioxide (NO₂) in the stratosphere, thereby affecting the stratospheric ozone layer.

 About the monitoring